Midway through round 2 of his last fight, you might’ve thought Dustin Poirier’s career would end on a flat, bloody note.

 …

-I’ve seen a lot of headlines use that word, “spoiled,” to describe Poirier’s Saturday night.
+I’ve seen plenty of headlines use that word, “spoiled,” to describe Poirier’s Saturday night.
 I flat-out disagree with such a choice.
 There’s every bit of dignity and legacy in the way Poirier’s career closed.

-Upon departing the arena, close to 2 am, ears ringing, still two lines of dialogue from the 1968 movie Lion in Winter stuck in my mind.
+Upon departing the arena close to 2 am, ears still ringing, a couple of lines from the 1968 movie Lion in Winter popped into my mind.

-The second replies, “You chivalric fool, as if the way one fell down mattered.”
+The second says, “You chivalric fool, as if the way one fell down mattered.”

-And first says, “When the fall is all there is, it matters a great deal.”
+And first replies, “When the fall is all there is, it matters a great deal.”